 Cut is particularly important with lighter colored stones, as it will affect how your sapphire will sparkle.
 While color, clarity and carat are defined by nature, the cut of a stone is based on human talent working with the imperfections of the natural stone.
 A gem cutter will look to maximize the sapphire’s unique combination of clarity, color and brilliance.
 If the cut is poor, the stone will look dull and lifeless, but a skilled cut will bring it to life.
 Expert cutters will also take into consideration how inclusions appear in the stone.
 Most inclusions do not affect the value of a pink sapphire as long as they are not prominent, reduce its brightness, or otherwise compromise the stone’s natural beauty.

 Pink sapphires are the most valuable pink colored gemstone after pink diamonds.
 With their high durability and striking beauty, pink sapphires are a great fit for an engagement ring, statement necklace, cocktail ring or any other piece of jewelry you desire!
-Our Pink Sapphire Tennis Bracelet is an elegant statement piece to add to your collection as well as our Princess Mini Huggie Earrings.
+Our Pink Sapphire Tennis Bracelet is an elegant statement piece to add to your collection.
 We can also help you design a stunning custom piece of jewelry.
 Call us at (720) 560-3548 with any questions you might have.